 Carla’s voice breaks.
-She takes a deep breath, as if gulping in air would ease her pain.
+She takes a deep breath as if gulping in the air would ease her pain.
 “I guess I’m finding out.
 Six months ago she was diagnosed with breast cancer.
 It was a quick decline.
 She was dead within three months.

 In many communities, when there’s a death, friends and neighbors come with the proverbial casseroles and pies.
 The bereaved gets company, food, sympathy.
 Carla, though, did not have any of that.
 Most people don’t think about the depth of the loss when it is a non-family member.